-We may adjust the regular bonus, interest and final bonus differently because of their different nature.
+We may adjust the regular bonus, final bonus and interest differently because of their different nature.

 Your participating policy is designed to be held for long term.
 When we determine the fair share, and thus your bonuses, we also take into account the policy duration, and they are adjusted downward in the early policy years to reflect this.